Blue-Matter/MSEtool/cran-comments.md

 There was 1 NOTE:
   - installed size is 8.4Mb

-## Downstream dependencies
+## Reverse Dependencies
-There are currently no downstream dependencies for this package
+All dependent packages work without errors with this release.